What’s the difference between the enneagram 8w9 and the 9w8? In this blog, we’re comparing the 8w9, The Bear, with the 9w8, The Referee.

 In stress, this enneagram type becomes silent and numb when they are at their worst.
 Chaos becomes too much for them to handle and so they shut down to cope with it.

-There are very obvious different coping mechanisms between these two types, which can make it easier to find ou if you’re an 8w9 or a 9w8.
+There are very obvious different coping mechanisms between these two types, which can make it easier to find out if you’re an 8w9 or a 9w8.
 Read below and compare whether you think you are an enneagram 8w9 or 9w8…

 The 8w9 is called “the bear.”
-This makes the enneagram 8 more introverted than the w7 counterpart.
+This makes the Enneagram 8 more introverted than the w7 counterpart.
 In some aspects, they take on the appearance of the peacemaker, meaning that they seem levelheaded, calm, protective, grounded, and practical.

 The 8w9 still has the core desire of challenge.
 This type fulfills this desire by using their strength and assertion to protect those they love and those who can’t protect themselves.
 It is extremely important to the 8w9 that they have things under control and can take care of everyone.